matthiasprobst/h5RDMtoolbox/docs/conventions/index.rst

 standard_name
     A string respecting more or less strict rules defined by a community and defined in a name table.

-Note, that the `long_name` attribute does not guarentee interoperability but `standard_name` does, if the convention is known to each user.
+Note, that the `long_name` attribute does not guarantee interoperability but `standard_name` does, if the convention is known to each user.
 In addition to this, an additional attribute is required, namely `units`.
 As we work with scientific data, each dataset has a physical unit, e.g. [m].
-If no physical unit can be set, it might because the vairable is dimensionless, which is an information about the unit anyhowe, so we set `units=''`.
+If no physical unit can be set, it might because the variable is dimensionless, which is an information about the unit anyhow, so we set `units=''`.

 If the `standard_name` is provided in the dataset creation method and a standard name table (snt) is available, then `units` is verified by that table.
-The table holds the base-units (canoncical units) for each standard name (check is performed on basic SI-units).
+The table holds the base-units (canonical units) for each standard name (check is performed on basic SI-units).

 Standardized Name Table